I’m working on an Python-only addon to support multi-touch for Wacom Intuos PTH-651 for Blender 2.9 on Windows 10.

 This data is not fed into Blender’s event loop.
 Instead, I’m testing with a custom modal operator that is triggered at 100Hz from Blender’s own window manager.
 100Hz is the frequency the Intuos uses.

-The finger-reading callback Python function gets called by a different thread spawned by the tabled driver.
+The finger-reading callback Python function gets called by a different thread spawned by the tablet driver.
 From the callback, I push such data into a thread-safe queue.
 The modal operator pulls data from the queue every 10ms.

-At this point, the operator can to what it please with the scene.
+At this point, the operator can do what it please with the scene.
 Here is a video of a very short test (YouTube).
 In this, I’m modifying the pose rotation of last bone only when two fingers are detected.